-Provide those around you with unconditional love and try to remember that when the people you love are happy, it is a much more joyous feeling than rising to the top knowing you used the backs of everyone around you.
+Provide those around you with unconditional love.
+It’s important to remember that when the people you love are happy, it’s a much more joyous feeling than rising to the top knowing that you used everyone around you.

 You may not be a narcissist, but within each of us is the ability to be a better person.
-So, do your best to keep the things you like about yourself and change the things that you don’t, so you don’t have to ask “am I a narcissist?” anyore.
+Do your best to keep the things you like about yourself and change the things you dislike so that you don’t have to ask, “am I a narcissist?” anymore.